PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 05:36:08
+Last updated: 2024-04-07 05:37:21
-Random Quote: Jessica: "I miss you."
-Morty: "You miss the old me.
-You miss someone that loved you so much, you never had to love him back." - Morty Smith
+Random Quote: There are things out there that our little minds will never comprehend -